idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step12_rgmb_hetero.md

 !---

-Material definition is greatly simplified since `material_id` extra element ID is defined directly on mesh
+Material definition is greatly simplified since the `material_id` extra element ID is defined directly on mesh.
+Just the blocks need to be listed.
+The remainder of the file shown here simply describes the composition of the materials by isotope, and where to find them in the library file.
+There is no mapping performed in Griffin.

 !listing reactor_examples/rgmb_lfr/rgmb_lfr_griffin_snippet.i
          block=Materials